 You must also consider that through lack of routine cleaning and ageing, some powder coated finishes will have discoloured so you may wish to consider having them professionally repaired on site.

 Is it true that through lack of replacement parts I need new windows?

 This will depend on the nature of the problem and who you seek to assist you with it.
 It is often the case that for general window repairs people will often call their local double glazing firm first.
 Many of these companies simply do not want to get involved with products installed by other people.
 This is understandable if they are dealing with a product they’ve not fitted, have little experience with and will be obliged to guarantee in some way.

 Our advice as mentioned is to seek the advice of a company that specialises in double glazing repairs and window or door maintenance.
 They are much more likely to have access to a wider source of replacement part supply.
 They will also have seen a wider range of windows and doors making identification easier.

-If your windows and doors have been discontinued and replacement profiles are needed, then it is regretfully quite likely that new profiles cannot be sourced and you will have to replace the window.
+If your old double glazed windows and doors have been discontinued and replacement profiles are needed, then it is regretfully quite likely that new profiles cannot be sourced and you will have to replace the window.

 Also, it might be worth getting in touch with a local double glazing repair and maintenance company.
 They are more likely to have come across all types of components, locks and handles and may be able to help.